stratumn/js-crypto/README.md

 # js-crypto

-Browser compatible crypto lib
+Crypto library - works both in node and in the browsers.

 **DISCLAIMER**: THIS LIBRARY IS FAR FROM BEING PROD READY, USE IT AT YOUR OWN RISK.

-This library contains all what we need for cryptography in javascript in a browser compatible way.
+This library contains all we need for cryptography in javascript in a browser-compatible way.
 All keys and signatures should also be compatible with [go-crypto](https://github.com/stratumn/go-crypto).

 ---